thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 ---
 title: [Results that are tables]
-last_updated: 3/13/2020
+last_updated: 7/29/2020
+toc: true
 summary: "Tables display your answer in a format similar to an Excel spreadsheet."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 In the table view, your search identifies attributes and/or columns, and presents them as a table.
 ThoughtSpot aggregates the results based on the level of aggregation that you specify in the search.
 For example, if you only type `revenue`, you see the total sum of revenue as a single number.
 If you include the keyword `monthly`, the results are broken down by month.
 From the column header, you can rename the column, or sort or filter the column.
-You can rearrange the column order of your table by dragging and dropping the columns.
+You can rearrange the column order of your table by dragging and dropping the columns, either from the table itself or from the **Edit table: Configure** menu.
 You can also change the column widths.

 ## Rearrange column order